imanuelr/sch3lp.github.io/_posts/2016-04-15-first-time-running-value-stream-mapping-retrospective.md

 Check my [lessons learned](/2016/04/15/first-time-running-value-stream-mapping-retrospective/#lessons-learned) to make sure you don't make the same mistakes.

 ## What is Value Stream Mapping
 [Value Stream Mapping](http://wall-skills.com/2014/value-stream-mapping/) is a collaborative exercise originating from Lean Principles, that visualizes the process of delivering _value_ to your customers.
-As a result of the visualisation you'll be able to analyze the flow of materials and information, identify chokepoints and waste, ...
+As a result of the visualisation you'll be able to analyze the flow of materials and information, identify chokepoints and waste, etc.

-​​## Setting the stage
+## Setting the Stage
-> 2 to 3 minutes
+> About 2 to 3 minutes

 Make sure you mention [Norm Kerths Prime Directive](http://martinfowler.com/bliki/PrimingPrimeDirective.html), especially if this is your first retro, but also as a refresher.